mas-bandwidth/yojimbo/BUILDING.md

 ## Building on MacOSX and Linux

+Download [premake 5](https://premake.github.io/download.html) then build and install from source.

+If you are on MacOS X, installing sodium is most easily done via "brew install libsodium".
+If you don't have Brew, you can install it from <http://brew.sh>

+On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may have to [build it from source](https://github.com/jedisct1/libsodium/releases).

-Go to the command line under libyojimbo directory and type
+Next go to the command line under libyojimbo directory and enter:

     premake5 gmake